-2022 CAPER Noticing
+2023 CAPER Noticing

-Following the approved Citizen Participation Plan, the 2022 draft CAPER was made available to the public for 15-days.
-Public comment period began on March 3, 2023 at 8AM and ended March 18, 2023 at 5:00PM.
-Citizen notification was made by publishing the public notice in the Lang Vietnamese Weekly Magazine, Sacramento Bee, Sacramento Observer, Latino Times online, and Russian American Media online, and posted on SHRA's website prior to completing the final CAPER.
+Following the approved Citizen Participation Plan, the 2023 draft CAPER was made available to the public for 15-days.
+Public comment period began on March 5, 2024 at 8AM and ends on March 20, 2024 at 5:00PM.
+Citizen notification was made by publishing the public notice in the Sacramento Bee, Sacramento Observer, Latino Times , and Russian American Media online, and posted on SHRA's website